Leafwing-Studios/fop-rules/docs/character-options/classes/touched.md

 Many of the Touched’s features rely on the distinction and interplay between melee and ranged attacks, which are said to belong to the two different **range categories** of the same name.
 While you are wielding a melee set of arms, the range of your melee powers is the same as the range of those arms.
 Otherwise, they have a range of 1 tile.
 While you are wielding a ranged set of arms, the range of your ranged powers is the same as the range of those arms.
 Otherwise they have a range of 6 tiles.

+You learn 3 powers at level 1, built using the rules found in the [Touched Powers](../powers/touched-powers.md) section of the book.
+You learn an additional power at level 4, 8, 12, 16 and 19.
 Unlike other classes, the powers available to Touched are built from scratch for each character using a simple set of rules, rather than being selected from a list.
 See the Powers section at the end of the class description for the rules on doing so.

-You learn 3 powers of your own creation at level 1, and learn a new power at levels 4, 8, 12, 16 and 19.

 ## Unison